Energy Action Plan

-Fayetteville has exhibited leadership in our deliberate pursuit to reduce community wide energy usage through numerous city and community led plans, programs, and actions.
-In the past, these activities have often been led by the City government, but are increasingly being implemented by utility companies, building design professionals, local non-profit groups and community organizations.
+Fayetteville has exhibited leadership in our deliberate pursuit to reduce community-wide greenhouse gas emissions through numerous city- and community-led programs and projects.
+In the past, these activities have often been led by the City government, but today they are increasingly being implemented by utility companies, building design professionals, local non-profit groups and community organizations.

-In an effort to encourage and foster continued improvements in the Climate and Energy sector, the City has undertaken the development of an Energy Action Plan.
-This process is currently underway.
+In an effort to encourage continued improvements in the Climate and Energy sector, the City has adopted a comprehensive Energy Action Plan.

 In early 2017, the City Council approved Resolution Number 45-17 which expressed the City Council’s support for the study and development of an Energy Action Plan in 2017.

-City staff enlisted a group of stakeholders with expertise in the fields of energy conservation, energy efficiency/green building design and retrofit, renewable energy design and installation, electric and gas utilities, facilities management, and elected official to develop the framework for this plan.
+City staff enlisted a group of stakeholders with expertise in the fields of energy conservation, energy efficiency/green building design and retrofit, renewable energy design and installation, electric and gas utilities and facilities management to work with elected officials to develop the framework for this plan.